 26th Annual American Indigenous Tourism Conference Sessions & Speakers – More to Come!

-Keynote Session: Destination Original Indigenous Tourism Collaborative Panel
+Keynote Session: Destination Original Indigenous Tourism Panel

-Join us for an insightful and forward-thinking discussion on the Destination Original Indigenous Tourism collaborative.
+Join us for an insightful and forward-thinking discussion on the Destination Original Indigenous Tourism.
 Leaders from AIANTA, the Indigenous Tourism Association of Canada, and New Zealand Maori Tourism will provide updates on the future of this groundbreaking initiative.
 This innovative organization aims to unify the collective voice of Indigenous peoples worldwide.

 In this panel session, we will examine Indigenous tourism standards from each country and discuss the need to establish guidelines for Destination Original-marked experiences.
 This ensures that travelers can immediately recognize and trust they are receiving an authentic Indigenous experience.
 Additionally, we will discuss the goals of the newly formed organization and explore the future of Indigenous travel across the globe.